trolit/unity-dev-console/README.md

 </p>

 <p align="justify">
 Take a look at code fragment above.
 The possibility to pass parameters is due to adding parameter to procedure RunCommand, string[] data (see line 26).
 How to process passed data?
-Well, before that keep strongly in mind that resolving it that way requires you to be careful on index reference and popular "out of range" problem.
+Well, before that, keep strongly in mind that resolving parameters passing that way requires you to be careful on index reference and popular "out of range" problem.
 On each index you will find whole command cut into pieces.
 Check following image.
 </p>

 <p align="center">